semiprime/pygenda/docs/known_issues.md

 * Many event properties are not implemented (details, attendees, attachments, etc.)

-* Many todo item properties are not implemented (due/expires date, user tags, timed-but-undated, etc.)
+* Many todo item properties are not implemented (details, start date, user tags, timed-but-undated (use daily repeating?), etc.)

-* Todo items can only be sorted by priority - add sort by-status, by-date, manual...
+* Todo items can only be sorted by priority - add sort by duedate, by status, manual...

 * Repeated event UI missing many elements (more complete repeat by BYMONTHDAY, BYSETPOS, Monday & Wednesday every week, first weekday